 If needed, a consultant can help you negotiate with suppliers to get better deals, different products, or a more streamlined delivery timeline, depending on your needs.
 Often, issues with suppliers come from where they source their products, which is something the consultant can help with, too.

 An ecommerce consultant will be able to offer an outside perspective on your business, including new opportunities for business development.
 The consultant can create a road map to guide you to earn new certifications or take courses that will help you improve both your ecommerce store and your overall business.

-Ecommerce consultants are beneficial for a plethora of reasons.
+Ecommerce consultants are beneficial for lots of reasons.
 Generally speaking, an ecommerce consultant is someone that can help you get more work done while you focus on the larger picture of your business.

 An ecommerce consultant can provide you with unbiased feedback, which is something you're unlikely to get from someone with an insider's perspective.
 Of course, the consultant offers this feedback to help your business succeed.

 Hiring an ecommerce consultant will free up your time to focus on your areas of expertise.
 Whether they're working on ads or products, you can focus on other aspects of the business while knowing the other work is being done by an expert.

-Hiring an ecommerce consultant costs less than hiring a full-time employee, since they don't have the overhead.
+Hiring an ecommerce consultant costs less than hiring a full-time employee, since they don't have the same overhead.
 The consultant can complete several different jobs for the business while you and other team members continue to get things done.
 You won't have to worry about training them, supervising them or retaining them.

 The cost of your ecommerce consultant really depends upon the work that you would like them to complete, their geographical location and their experience.
-Prices can range from $25-$300 per hour.
+Prices can range from £450 to £500 per day.

 An ecommerce consultant may not be necessary for every business.
 Or, it may not be the right time to hire a consultant.
 Take a look at the following considerations to see if you should move ahead with hiring.